-With the winter weather we've been experiencing lately, the care of our equine friends becomes more difficult.
 Impaction colic, an accumulation of dehydrated fecal material in the large colon, is a common type of colic in the cold weather.
 This type of colic is caused by not drinking enough water and inactivity.
-To encourage your horse to drink enough water, provide lukewarm water.
+To encourage your horse to drink enough water in winter, provide lukewarm water.
 A heated water bucket, adding hot water to warm up available drinking water or even dumping and re-filling water can increased the temperature of the water offered to your horse.
 Adding table salt to your horse's grain, a teaspoon twice a day, can also increase their water consumption.

 Here are some more recommendations to prevent colic from the American Association of Equine Pracititoners:

 The number one killer of horses is colic.Colic is not a disease, but rather a combination of signs that alert us to abdominal pain in the horse.Colic can range from mild to severe, but it should never be ignored.Many of the conditions that cause colic can become life threatening in a relatively short period of time.Only by quickly and accurately recognizing colic – and seeking qualified veterinary help – can the chance for recovery be maximized.

 While horses seem predisposed to colic due to the anatomy and function of their digestive tracts, management can play a key role in prevention.Although not every case is avoidable, the following guidelines from the American Association of Equine Practitioners (AAEP) can maximize the horse’s health and reduce the risk of colic:

 Establish a daily routine – include feeding and exercise schedules – and stick to it.

 Feed a high quality diet comprised primarily of roughage.

 Avoid feeding excessive grain and energy-dense supplements.
 (At least half the horse’s energy should be supplied through hay or forage.A better guide is that twice as much energy should be supplied from a roughage source than from concentrates.)